 - Mount Umunhum Summit Elevation: 3,486 feet.

-- Total Elevation Gain: 1,150 feet of continuous gain at approximately 10% grade.
+- Total Elevation Gain: 1,150 feet of continuous gain at an average of approximately 6% grade.

 - Total Length: 3.7 miles; multi-use - 3.5 miles, hiking only (at Summit) - 0.2 miles.